gcallah/BookReviews/goodspeed.md

 amphetamines and tried to complete three books in a month by working 20 hours a day, but collapsed before he was able to finsih any of them.
-If he recovered, and then completed the three books over the next few decades to great acclaim, it appears that G would claim that the amphetamine-fueled period of writing was not an unsustainable boom, since the books were eventually finished and turned out to be good.
+If he recovered, and then completed the three books over the next few decades to great acclaim, it appears that Goodspeed would claim that the amphetamine-fueled period of writing was not an unsustainable boom, since the books were eventually finished and turned out to be good.